AsipheFalithenjwa/Hello-World/README.md

 # Hello-World
-It is my first repository and I hope will enjoy leaning this new skill
+It is my first repository and I hope will enjoy learning this new skill